ceramicnetwork/docs/docs/protocol/networking/networks.md

 | In-memory | inmemory |  | None | Private |

 !!!note
-    As each Ceramic network is decomposed into multiple pubsub topics for scalability, the pubsub topics will remain prefixed by the network identifier `/ceramic/<network>/<sep>` see [CIP-120](https://github.com/ceramicnetwork/CIP/pull/120/files)
+    There is currently a proposal to decompose each network into multiple pubsub topics for scalability, the pubsub topics will remain prefixed by the network identifier `/ceramic/<network>/<sep>` see [CIP-120](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/cip-120.md)

 ## Public networks
 ---